aayushdewangan11/Blood-Donation/README.md

 ### Patient
-- Create account (No Approval Required By Admin, Can Login After Signup)
+- Create an account (No Approval Required By Admin, Can Login After Signup)
 - After Login, Can see number of blood request Made, Approved, Pending, Rejected by Admin on their dashboard.
 - Patient can request for blood of specific blood group and unit from blood stock.
 - Patient can see their blood request history with status (Pending, Approved, Rejected).